xian-network/xian-web-wallet/README.md

 ## Getting Started

 ### Prerequisites
-- A contemporary web browser with JavaScript support.
+- A web server with HTTPS cert
+- A node that you are allowed to connect to (CORS)

 ### Installation
 Deploying Xian Web Wallet is straightforward due to its serverless nature.
 Simply host it on any web server to get started.